judgels/judgels/docs/introduction.rst

 Introduction
 ============

-**Judgels** (**Judgment Angels**) is a set modular applications for educational programming purposes.
+**Judgels** (**Judgment Angels**) is a set of modular applications for educational programming purposes.
 It was initiated by `Ikatan Alumni Tim Olimpiade Komputer Indonesia <http://blog.ia-toki.org/>`_ (English: Indonesia Computing Olympiad Alumni Association).
 It is designed to support:

 - competitive programming contests,
 - competitive programming problem archive,